Skip to main content

 What is a judgment?

-A judgment is a court order that is the decision in a lawsuit.
-If a judgment is entered against you, a debt collector will have stronger tools, like garnishment, to collect the debt.
+In a debt collection lawsuit, a judgment is a court order that allows the debt collector to use stronger tools, like garnishment, to collect the debt.

 A judgment is an official result of a lawsuit in court.
-In debt collection lawsuits, the judge may award the creditor or debt collector a judgment against you.
-You are likely to have a judgment entered against you for the amount claimed in the lawsuit if you:
+If a debt collector sues you in court, the judge could award the creditor or debt collector a judgment against you.

-• Ignore the lawsuit, or
+• Ignore the lawsuit

-• Don’t respond to the lawsuit in a timely manner.
+• Don’t respond to the lawsuit in a timely manner